 Once you understand your Enneagram wing type, you can use the knowledge you’ve gained to better yourself by recognizing your behaviors.
 This process can help you develop desirable qualities to avoid blindly hurting yourself and others.
 Expanding your perspective by exploring enneagram wings can help you experience happier and healthier relationships.

 Understanding Enneagram wings is important because the wings of each personality type affect each type in significant ways and can be used to further understand an individual’s motivations.
 Recognizing each enneagram wing’s influence can help you avoid weaknesses or lean into their strengths when needed.

 How Do Enneagram Wings Work?

-Ian Cron describes how enneagram wings work as a seasoning to our core type.
+Ian Cron describes enneagram wings as “a seasoning” to our core type.
 In the same way that different spices are added to foods to enhance or influence their flavor, enneagram wings “season” the dominant type as individuals draw from each wing’s unique qualities, thus adding variety to their personality.